 What are standards-based/proficiency-based report cards?

-On traditional report cards, students receive one letter or number for each content area for a specific point in time which is intented to represent the student learning of the classroom learning objectives as a whole.
+On traditional report cards, students receive one letter or number for each content area for a specific point in time which is intended to represent the student learning of the classroom learning objectives as a whole.
 A standards-based, or proficiency-based, reporting system is designed to better inform parents/guardians and students about the child’s progress towards achieving specific learning standards, or proficiencies.
-This report card benefits students, teachers and parents/guardians by:
+This report card benefits students, teachers, and parents/guardians by:

 - providing more transparency through increased information about how a student is progressing towards meeting standards;